achunt2143/W-Launcher/README.md

 ## Known bugs
 * ~~Pressing back on home screen opens recent apps.
 We will call this one a feature.~~ This should be fixed.
+* ~~LG phones launch wrong application when launching phone or messages from dock.~~ Fixed 3/22/2023

 ## Future Tasks